lborruto/Apple-Store-Monitoring/README.md

 **To get store's ID, model number, and carrier names you will have to run the script once.**

+### Telegram Notification

+You'll need to configure telegram-send by running :
+`telegram-send --configure`

+Create the bot and get the token directly in Telegram by talking to BotFather.

 ### Apple Watch

 To monitor Apple Watch skip family name parameter and just enter the particular model number.
 An example configuration would be.